 By comparing all trends, highest fluctuations can be noticed in regard to dry cow peas, dry peas and soyabeans.
-Production of dry cow peas and dry peas is obtained from several different sources which resulted in aforementioned fluctuation.
+Production of dry cow peas and dry peas is obtained from several different sources which resulted in aforementioned trend fluctuation.
 Years 2000 and 2003 were very hot and dry which had a negative effect on soyabeans production along with the changes in seed market.
 Related fluctuations between 2006 and 2007 are caused by changes in harvested area and yield per hectare.
+Soyabeans production increased from 2014 onwards, with a peak production figures in 2016.
 Higher fluctuations in trend have also been noticed for sunflower, tomato and rape seed.
 The latter is primarily caused by changes in harvested area and in some cases changes in yield per hectare.
+Highest production year for maize was in 2008, which also correlates with the mineral fertilizer consumption trend.

-Default crop specific factors were used from the Table 11.2 of 2006 IPCC Guidelines for te emission calculation, except for dry matter fraction where a combination of sources were used, as presented in the Table 5.5-5.
+Default crop specific factors were used from the Table 11.2 of 2006 IPCC Guidelines for te emission calculation, except for dry matter fraction where a combination of sources were used, as presented in the Table 5.5-6.
 Slovenian, Portuguese and Hungarian NIRs were selected as a source for the dry matter fraction values due to the similarities and comparability of growing conditions for the selected crops for which national dry matter fraction data are not available.
 Dry matter fraction needed to be incorporated so that adjustments for moisture contents could be made.

-Table 5.5-5: Dry matter fraction for crops
+Table 5.5-6: Dry matter fraction for crops